2025 MAZE SOLVING COMPETITION USING INTERACTIVE AGENTS

 • Visibility: Agents can see in 360º up to 3 spaces in distance.

-• Behavior output: Left, right, up, down, or stay.
+• Behavior output: Left, top-left, top, top-right, right, bottom-right, bottom, bottom-left, or pause.

 • Time to reply: Less than 10 seconds.